-John was diagnosed with Parkinson’s in 2010 at the age of 59.
-Following his diagnosis, John took up cycling and has since ridden more than 3,000 miles in the past three years, in addition to climbing a mountain in Scotland and completing two triathlons.
-John and his son Brian rode the last day of Ride with Larry in 2011, a transformative experience that introduced John to the team behind the documentary film of the same name, as well as the Davis Phinney Foundation.
+I was diagnosed with Parkinson’s in 2010 at age 59.
+Following my diagnosis, I took up cycling and have since ridden more than 3,000 miles in the past three years, in addition to climbing a mountain in Scotland and completing two triathlons.
+My son Brian and I rode the last day of Ride with Larry in 2011, a transformative experience that introduced John to the team behind the documentary film of the same name, as well as the Davis Phinney Foundation.

 Read John’s Moments of Victory® submission here.